Death Is Hard Work

-The novel was one of the finalists of the National Book Awards and has been notably reviewed by numerous sources like The Wall Street Journal, Kirkus Reviews, and The Los Angeles Times.
+The novel was one of the finalists of the National Book Awards and has been notably reviewed by sources like The Wall Street Journal, Kirkus Reviews, and The Los Angeles Times.

 Background

-The Syrian novel, Death Is Hard Work, was written in light of the ongoing Syrian civil war (2011-current).
+Death Is Hard Work was written in light of the ongoing Syrian civil war (2011-current).
 At this point, the Syrian civil war had set a nation against itself.
-Chemical weapons were being used to subdue the general population, sowing more distrust in an already-shattered nation.
 Multiple military sectors were competing for the upper hand, making civilian life dangerous as towns and roads became war zones.

 In 2013, during the difficult and violent conflict, author Khaled Khalifa suffered a heart attack; he was temporarily bed-bound in a hospital.
 During this time he reflected, with the constant noise of bombs bursting in the background, on the question of what would happen to his body if he were to die during this wartime.
 His reflections resulted in this novel focused on familial conflict regarding a corpse needing burial within a war zone.

 Considerable parallels are seen between the war in Death Is Hard Work and the current Syrian civil war, as both show how war affects normal life.